aws-samples/1click-hpc/README.md

 ![Architecture](docs/EnginFrame-1Click-Arch.png?raw=true "Architecture")

 # Get Started
+## Step 0
+ * Do you have an existing VPC (with 2 public subnets) you want to use? if yes, go [here](https://github.com/aws-samples/1click-hpc/blob/main/docs/CF-2VPC.md)
+ * Do you have an existing VPC (with 2 public and 1 private subnets) you want to use? if yes, go [here](https://github.com/aws-samples/1click-hpc/blob/main/docs/CF-3VPC.md)
+ * Do you have an existing FSx for Lustre and VPC (with 2 public subnets) you want to use? if yes, go [here](https://github.com/aws-samples/1click-hpc/blob/main/docs/CF-2VPC.FSx.md)
+ * Do you have an existing FSx for Lustre and VPC (with 2 public and 1 private subnets) you want to use? if yes, go [here](https://github.com/aws-samples/1click-hpc/blob/main/docs/CF-3VPC.FSx.md)
+ * Do you have no idea of what FSx or a VPC is, continue to Step 1.

 ## Step 1
 Click the link below corresponding to your preferred [AWS Region](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) .
+1Click-HPC will take care of creating everything needed for your HPC Cluster.

 | Region       | Launch                                                                                                                                                                                                                                                                                                             |
 |--------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|